python/cpython/Doc/library/pdb.rst

 .. function:: run(statement, globals=None, locals=None)

-   Execute the *statement* (given as a string) under debugger control.
+   Execute the *statement* (given as a string or a code object) under debugger control.
 The debugger prompt appears before any code is executed; you can set breakpoints and type :pdbcmd:`continue`, or you can step through the statement using :pdbcmd:`step` or :pdbcmd:`next` (all these commands are explained below).
 The optional *globals* and *locals* arguments specify the environment in which the code is executed; by default the dictionary of the module :mod:`__main__` is used.
 (See the explanation of the built-in :func:`exec` or :func:`eval` functions.)

 .. function:: runeval(expression, globals=None, locals=None)

-   Evaluate the *expression* (given as a string) under debugger control.
+   Evaluate the *expression* (given as a string or a code object) under debugger control.
 When :func:`runeval` returns, it returns the value of the expression.
 Otherwise this function is similar to :func:`run`.

 .. function:: runcall(function, *args, **kwds)